 Replace all parts found defective in the inspection of paragraph 10.7.
 Replace all parts specified in paragraph 10.9 with new parts.
-Lightly lubricate all O-rings (exception: O-ring (3-8) and O-ring (3-31A) [old seal cartridge design] to be installed dry) and threaded parts with petroleum jelly.
+Lightly lubricate all O-rings and threaded parts with petroleum jelly (Vaseline or equivalent).
 Refer to Figure 3 and proceed as follows: